Skip to main content

 Yes.
 A project radius must be set in Project Settings > General before geofencing rules, the Project Map, and the Violations report can flag or display location data accurately.

 Off-site flagging records a violation when an employee leaves the project radius while clocked in — the clock event is still allowed.
-On-site verification is more restrictive — it prevents an employee from clocking in at all if they are outside the project radius.
+On-site verification prevents an employee from clocking in at all if they're outside the radius.

 Can I see GPS data for all time card types?

 Yes.
-Geofencing rules apply to Kiosk clock events as well as individual Time Clock events.
-The Kiosk device must have location access enabled for geofencing to function.
+Geofencing rules apply to Kiosk clock events.
+The Kiosk device must have location access enabled.

 Technical Specifications

-• Compatibility: iOS 15+, Android 10+ for location tracking.
-All major web browsers for map and reporting.
+• Compatibility: iOS 15+, Android 10+ for location tracking; web app for map and reporting

 • Offline Capability: No — GPS tracking and geofencing require an active connection

-• Add-on Required: Time Clock add-on required — contact your account manager to enable
+• Add-on Required: Time Clock add-on — contact your account manager to enable

-• Role Required: Account Administrator to configure.
-All roles visible from the Issues page based on project access.
+• Role Required: Account Administrator to configure; all roles can view Issues based on project access

 Considerations

-• The Time Clock add-on is required for all geolocation features.
-Contact your account manager to add it to your account.
+• The Time Clock add-on is required.
+Contact your account manager to enable it.

-• A project radius must be set in Project Settings before geofencing rules, the Project Map, and the Violations report will provide accurate data.
+• A project radius must be set in Project Settings before geofencing and reporting will be accurate.

-• Employees must have location access set to Always on their device for geofencing to function correctly.
+• Employees must have location access set to Always on their device.

-• GPS coordinates are captured for Time Clock and Kiosk events only — supervisor entries do not include GPS data.
+• GPS is captured for Time Clock and Kiosk events only — not supervisor entries.

-• Off-site flagging records a violation but allows the clock event.
-On-site verification blocks the clock event entirely if the employee is outside the project radius.
+• Off-site flagging allows the clock event but records a violation.
+On-site verification blocks the clock event entirely.

 Related Articles